-MissionThe mission of the Gunflint Trail Historical Society shall be to preserve the history of the Gunflint Trail and its early settlers for residents, guests, travelers, and future generations.
+PurposeThe purpose of the Gunflint Trail Historical Society is to preserve the history of the Gunflint Trail and its early settlers for residents, guests, travelers and future generations.

 Goals1 The Society would establish the Gunflint Trail Historical Society as an incorporated 501(c)(3) nonprofit organization.
 It would be accredited with the Minnesota Historical Society and associated with the Cook County Historical Society.
 The organization would have a board of trustees, officers, general membership, professional advisory board, and working committees.